Terms and Agreements

-- We trade one class for a certain number of your front of house service hours.
-The hours may vary by an hour or two depending on your last shift.
+- We trade one class for a certain number of your front of house service hours at the rate of the minimum wage per hour.

 - All your hours and class trades are recorded.
 We can provide your recorded hours and class trades upon request.

-- You must complete all required hours before being enrolled in next class.
+- You must complete all required hours before being enrolled in the next class.

 - If you wish to discontinue this trade agreement before completing the required hours after enrollment, you must pay the remaining costs of the class you were enrolled in before continuing another class.